HasinduLanka/FreshLinux/readme.md

 ## Desktop
 * Gnome will change into system wide Yaru Dark theme
+* Nemo will be the default file manager and desktop icon manager
 * Top bar and dash will be merged into one panel and moved to the bottom.
-This is similar to KDE / MS Windows taskbar (Much better)
+This **Bottom Panel** similar to KDE / MS Windows taskbar (Much better)
-* Bottom Panel will auto hide
-* Bottom Panel will contain an App launcher, Icon taskbar, CPU-RAM-Network monitor, datetime, system info panel and a Show desktop button
+* Bottom Panel will auto hide and contain an App launcher, Icon taskbar, CPU-RAM-Network monitor, datetime, system info panel and a Show desktop button
 * Desktop will have 3 additional icons - Power modes.
 These will only be effective when operating on battery.
 But make sure to use Performance mode when on AC
     * **Performance mode** - Maximum performace setting like turbo boost, GPU modes even on battery
     * **Powersave mode** - Saves power by limiting power hungry features
     * **Ultra Powersave mode** - Maximize battery time by limiting performance.
-CPU will run at 400 MHz. *This makes my laptop run zoom/vlc for 12 hours*
+CPU will run at 400 MHz. *This makes my laptop run zoom/vlc for 10 hours*
-    These settings are also accesible as scripts in home folder
+    **These settings are also accesible as scripts in home folder**
 * Workspaces are isolated (Taskbar will shown only apps in the current workspace)
 * GRUB boot menu background image will be changed
 * Your lap wont sleep or turn off display when you are away